zachalam/BitFact/docs/guide/main.md

 1. `hashing` arbitrary data -and-
 2. `timestamping` on a non-corruptible ledger (Ethereum blockchain).

-?> Periodically timestamping data can build trust, help with audits, and provide better organization.
+?> Routinely use **BitFact** to sign documents, establish copyrights, and build trust.

 BitFact is well documented, runs absent of any centralized service, and is open source.
 The Apache 2.0 licensed codebase can be found here: https://github.com/zachalam/BitFact